livefreensmart/moderation-guidelines/categories/graphics.md

     - You didn't provided one color version of your logo design.
     - You didn't provided color alternatives of your logo design.
-    - You didn't provided neccesary files.
+    - You didn't provided necessary files.
     - Quality of your design does not meet Utopian's quality standards.
 It's not enough to be rewarded by Utopian.
     - ...